Mita Mohi: Rugby league career

 Mohi played for the Marist-Western club in the Canterbury Rugby League competition.
 He represented Canterbury, New Zealand Māori, the Southern Zone and the South Island.
 In 1962 Mohi was part of the Canterbury side that defeated Auckland 16–13 to win the Northern Union Cup.

 Mohi was selected for the New Zealand national rugby league team squad in the 1972 World Cup.
 His first, and only, test match was against France.
 Mohi injured his calf muscle while performing the haka and had to be replaced.
 Mohi also played in two other games for New Zealand while in Britain.

 He moved to the Riccarton club in 1975 and spent three years at the club, the last as player-coach.

 Mau rākau

 In the late 1970s, Mohi began teaching the art of traditional Māori weaponry, mau rākau, and established the Mokoia taiaha wānanga to train boys and men in the art of using the taiaha.
-He has also run taiaha wānanga throughout New Zealand and developed a mau rakau programme that has run in New Zealand prisons since the early 1990s.
+He has also run taiaha wānanga throughout New Zealand and developed a mau rākau programme that has run in New Zealand prisons since the early 1990s.